 Arrive Amman.
 I took an easyJet flight that was reasonably priced but unfortunately they will be stopping the route soon due to high airport taxes- get your cheap flights while you can!
 Be prepared to wait an hour or two for your visa on arrival, we were there a long time!
 The visa cost 20JOD.
 Once we escaped the airport we collected our hire car.
 Driving in Jordan is really easy, but driving in Amman is NOT!
 The roads were crazy, the map didn’t match up, road names mean nothing and circles (roundabouts) are often squares…. very confusing!

 Eventually after getting very lost we made it to down town Amman, grabbed a quick shish kebab and set down for the night.
-There is lots to do in Amman, so we did some research and planned some activities for our return at the end of our trip.
+Amman has lots of great food, whether you are in search of vegan food in Jordan or a good old hamburger, you can find it in the capital city.
+There is lots to do in Amman too, so we did some research and planned some activities for our return at the end of our trip.

 We head about an hour north to Jerash, a very well preserved site containing extensive Roman ruins.
 Well worth a visit.
 Here I was stalked by school children who clearly hadn’t had much contact with Westerners… I had a little taste of celebritism!